sudsk/gcp-digital-healthcare/README.md

 --parameters inputSubscription=projects/digital-health-uk-poc/subscriptions/digital_subs,outputTableSpec=digital-health-uk-poc:digital_health.appointment
 ```
 ## Analytics
+The sample data used for running the queries is [here](https://raw.githubusercontent.com/sudsk/gcp-digital-healthcare/master/data/streaming-data.json)
 - A view of the current state of an appointment must be shown (Is it currently booked / cancelled or completed)
 ```
 SELECT AppointmentId, Type as CurrentStatus